Jan Sten

-Jan Ernestovich Sten (Russian: Ян Эрнестович Стэн, Latvian: Jānis Stens; 21 March 1899 – 20 June 1937) was a Soviet Communist Party functionary and specialist in Marxist philosophy.
+Jan Ernestovich Sten (Ян Эрнестович Стэн; Jānis Stens; 21 March 1899 – 20 June 1937) was a Soviet Communist Party functionary and specialist in Marxist philosophy.

 Early career

 Born into a peasant family in modern-day Latvia, Jan Sten joined the Bolsheviks as a teenager, in 1914, shortly before taking up a place at a teachers' seminary in Valmiera.
 In 1917, when Latvia was overrun by the German army, he was evacuated to Syzran After graduating, in 1919, he fought in the Russian Civil War.
 In 1921, he was one of the original batch of students enrolled in the Institute of Red Professors, and graduated from its philosophy department in 1924, after which he taught at Moscow State University and served on the editorial board of the magazine Under the Banner of Marxism.
 From 1924 to 1927, he was head of the propaganda department of Comintern.
 He was a member of the Central Control Commission of the Communist Party of the Soviet Union; from 1927 to 1928, he was deputy head of the propaganda department of the Communist Party of the Soviet Union.
 From 1928 to 1930, he was deputy director of the Marx-Engels Institute.